 First, is our meeting to gain an understanding about your business or product you might want to brand.
 We ask all sorts of questions from type of font you like to the color you want to use.
 (Oh, you want to learn all about colors and their meanings?Check out this link.

 What do you want to convey to those seeing the logo?

 Once the discovery part is over, we are able to provide you with choices.

 Now, to the drawing board.
 Yes, your logo is not pulled out a line up of line art designs.
 It is customized.
-How long that process takes is a matter of a week or two weeks.
+How long that process takes is a matter of a week or two weeks and sometimes even longer.